 - Hello Access Allows users to log in to the Hello UI.
 When this permission is not granted, the users assigned to the group do not appear on the Login menu of the Hello UI. - Remote Access Allows users to log in to the Hello UI using a remote client.
-When this permission is not granted, the users assigned to the group do not appear on the Login list in the remote client, but do appear on the bioreactor and on LogMeIn. - Door Allows users to unlock the door.
-When this permission is not granted, the "Unlock Door" button under the "Actions" tab is grayed out and cannot be selected. - Light Allows the user to turn the Main Light on and off.
+When this permission is not granted, the users assigned to the group do not appear on the Login list in the remote client, but do appear on the bioreactor and on LogMeIn. - Door Not applicable for the PBS-3. - Light Allows the user to turn the Main Light on and off.
 When this permission is not granted, the "Main Light" button under the "Actions" tab is grayed out and cannot be selected. - Batch Allows users to start and end batches.
 When this permission is not granted, the "Batch" button under the "Actions" tab is grayed out and cannot be selected. - Recipe Start Allows the user to start a recipe.
 When this permission is not granted, the "Auto Pilot" button under the "Actions" tab is grayed out and cannot be selected. - Recipe End Allows the user to end a recipe that is currently running.
-When this permission is not granted, the "End" button in the "Auto Pilot" menu is grayed out and cannot be selected while a recipe is running. - Pumps Allows the user to turn the pumps on and off, and change their direction and speed (if applicable).

-- Acknowledge Alarms Allows the user to acknowledge alarms.
-When this permission is not granted, the user is unable to select any of the unacknowledged alarms under the "Alarms" tab. - Sensors Allows users to perform applicable 'one-point,' 'two-point,' 'zero,' and 'span' calibrations on the DO, pH, and level sensors, 'zero' calibrations on the pressure sensor, and to use the Load Bag menu.
-When this permission is not granted, the "Calibrate" button under the "Actions" tab, and the "Load Bag" button in the "Load Bag" menu are grayed out and cannot be selected.
+When this permission is not granted, the "End" button in the "Auto Pilot" menu is grayed out and cannot be selected while a recipe is running. - Pumps Allows the user to turn the pumps on and off, and change their direction and speed (if applicable). - Acknowledge Alarms Allows the user to acknowledge alarms.
+When this permission is not granted, the user is unable to select any of the unacknowledged alarms under the "Alarms" tab. - Sensors Allows users to perform applicable 'one-point,' 'two-point,' 'zero,' and 'span' calibrations on the DO, pH, and level sensors, and to use the Load Bag menu.
+When this permission is not granted, the "Calibrate" button under the "Actions" tab, and the "Load Bag" button in the "Load Bag" menu are grayed out and cannot be selected. - Hello Settings Allows users to change the values of system variables.
+When this permission is not granted, users are unable to select the individual system variables to change them under the "Settings" tab, although they are able to view them.